 - The guest speaker at the April 19 MRAC meeting was Ed Handy W1BDI, ARRL Communications Manager. - MRAC adds the office of Second Vice-President.
 1st V.P. was Travis Baird W9VQD and the 2nd V.P. was Ken Eggert W9MOT. - The club's Articles of Incorporation are changed to institute a change to the method of electing officers (going to a direct election with a nominating committee, instead of the membership just electing a board of directors and the board selecting who is what officer). - MRAC meets every Thursday evening (except for summer months) at the Milwaukee Public Library in the second floor conference room 8:00 PM. - MRAC installs Civil Defense amateur radio stations in area police departments and some fire departments.
-This was similar to the War Emergency Radio Service installations during World War II. - The MRAC communications van appears at the Milwaukee Auto Show.
+This was similar to the War Emergency Radio Service installations during World War II. - September MRAC Communications van is officially dedicated at the club picnic at Kletzsch Park.
+Festivities were attended by Captain Michael F. Phillips, Director of Milwaukee Civil Defense and Disaster Committee and Karl Werwath President of Milwaukee School of Engineering. - The MRAC communications van appears at the Milwaukee Auto Show.
 Club member Jack Doyle W9GPI was a member of the Auto Show management committee making the appearance possible. - Wisconsin gets Amateur Radio callsign license plates. - FCC creates the Novice, Technician and Extra class licenses to join the Advanced (formerly class A), General (formally Class B) and Conditional (formerly class C) licenses.
 Licenses terms were now 5 years except Novice which was 1 year, non-renewable.
 Novices were limited to 75 watts input with crystal frequency control of CW on portions of the HF bands.
 Novices also had CW and Phone privileges in the 145-147 MHz segment of 2 meters.
 All Novice call signs were 2x3 with the second letter being an "N".
 The Novice test was a 20 question written and 5 wpm CW test originally administered by FCC examiners.
 Also, a person could only hold a Novice license one time.
 The Technician license as created had all amateur privileges from 220 MHz and up (No 6 or 2 meters).
 The intent was to get a bunch of people experimenting on the then new (their first use was during WWII) "UHF" frequencies. - Over 3 million Koreans are dead in one year due to the "war". - National Engineers Week is created.
 The date is selected to coincide with Washington's birthday President Washington was an engineer who was the first to call for an engineering school in the United States. - The 22nd amendment is added to the Constitution No person can be a U.S. President for more than two terms.